shyamal-anadkat/mood-n-movies/scripts/non-dl/README.md

 Here is the process followed in non-dl approach

-* `Data Processing` : Got all the data(movie names, IMDB rating, Metacritic rating, introduction, genre, plot summary to a single dataframe and cleaned the data
+* `Data Processing` : Got all the data to a single dataframe and cleaned the data
 * `Mood ---> Genre`: Assigned a genre manually to different moods as follows
 *  ```
 ├── Joy                     <- Action,Adventure,Fantasy,Sci-Fi